dloyolar/dloyolar/README.md

 - 📫 How to reach me **dieegolr@gmail.com**

-- ⚡ Fun fact **I play games especially League of Legends and i like to constantly be learning new technologies**
+- ⚡ Fun facts **I play games especially League of Legends and i like to constantly be learning new technologies**

 ## 🚀 Languages and Tools: